 Payments to Australia Healthcare Professionals and Organizations

-To demonstrate Indivior’s commitment to transparency and in compliance with the Medicines Australia Code of Conduct, payments and other transfers of value provided to Australian health consumer organizations and healthcare professionals can be found below.
+To demonstrate Indivior’s commitment to transparency and in compliance with the Medicines Australia Code of Conduct, payments and other transfers of value provided to Australian healthcare professionals, third party meeting and symposia sponsorship, and healthcare consumer organizations can be found below.

 Questions?
 Contact Indivior at 1-877-886-3828 or firstname.lastname@example.org.